At Perenso, we take security seriously.

 The below are the general principles around continuity and resilience for systems and services at Perenso.

-- Plans will be developed for information systems that provide recovery objectives, restoration priorities in line with the tolerance for disruption of these systems.
+- Plans will be developed for information systems that provide recovery objectives, and restoration priorities in line with the tolerance for disruption of these systems.

-- No mission-critical system, process or function will be deployed in production without an appropriate continuity plan.
+- No mission-critical system, process, or function will be deployed in production without an appropriate continuity plan.

 - Information systems will have a degree of redundancy based on the business tolerance for disruption.